Free Delivery on all orders above $100

 When serving raw crab, there are a variety of accompaniments and flavour enhancers that can be used to enhance the dish.
 Lemon, rice wine, salt, and seasoning can all be used to add flavour to the crab.
 Honey and corn syrup can be used to sweeten the dish, while gochugaru and soy sauce can be used to add spice.

-Raw crab is typically served with a variety of side dishes, such as kimchi, pickled vegetables, and steamed rice.
+Raw crab is commonly served with a variety of side dishes, such as kimchi, pickled vegetables, and steamed rice.
 These dishes help to balance out the strong flavour of the crab and provide a complete meal.

 Frequently Asked Questions

-How do you prepare raw crab for eating?
+How do you prepare raw crab for eating? +

-Preparing raw crab for eating can be a bit tricky, but it is definitely worth the effort.
+Preparing raw crab for eating can be a bit tricky, but it is worth the effort.
 First, make sure that the crab is fresh and of good quality.
 Then, remove the shells and clean the meat thoroughly.
 You can also marinate the crab meat with various spices and sauces to enhance its flavour.
 Finally, serve the crab meat chilled or at room temperature with your favourite dipping sauce.

-Are there any health risks associated with consuming raw crab?
+Are there any health risks associated with consuming raw crab? +

-What is the best way to find raw marinated crab in my area?
+What is the best way to find raw marinated crab in my area? +

 To find raw marinated crab in your area, you can check with local seafood markets, Korean restaurants, or Asian grocery stores.
-You can also search online for specialty seafood vendors or Korean food suppliers in your area.
+You can also search online for speciality seafood vendors or Korean food suppliers in your area.